Sujeet0101/JavaScript-Exercises/README.md

-# Odin-Assignments
+# JavaScript-Exercises

-Odin assignment projects
+JS excercises projects

 Landing Page:
 Summary: "This project is a landing page created using HTML and CSS, featuring an image background and various sections such as header, hero, information, quote, sign up and a footer.
 The HTML file structures the content, while the CSS file styles the layout and design.
 This project serves as an introduction to basic web development skills."